JedWatson/react-select/README.md

 * The values of the selected items are joined using the `delimiter` property to create the input value
 * A simple value, if provided, will be split using the `delimiter` property
 * The `onChange` event provides an array of the selected options as the second argument

+#### Multiselect Select All

+You can add a `Select All` option to a multi-value component by adding `multiSelectAll={true}`.
+The `Select All` option will add all the displayed options when clicked, meaning if you apply a filter it will add only the filtered results.

 ### Async options